MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_security_subject_context.md

  - SECURITY_SUBJECT_CONTEXT
 ---

-# _SECURITY_SUBJECT_CONTEXT structure
+# SECURITY_SUBJECT_CONTEXT structure

 ## -description

-The SECURITY_SUBJECT_CONTEXT structure is used to capture subject security context for access validation and auditing.
+The **SECURITY_SUBJECT_CONTEXT** structure is used to capture subject security context for access validation and auditing.

-Drivers are not to modify the SECURITY_SUBJECT_CONTEXT structure directly.
-To create and manipulate this structure, use the support routines listed in the **See Also** section.
+*Drivers must not modify or try to directly access any members of this structure to make security decisions.
+To create and manipulate this structure, use the support routines listed in the **See Also** section.*

 ## -struct-fields